-Service brakes, including air hose couplings (if your bus has a trailer or semitrailer).
+- Service brakes, including air hose couplings (if your bus has a trailer or semitrailer).

-Parking brake.
+- Parking brake.

-Steering mechanism.
+- · Steering mechanism.

-Tires (front wheels must not have recapped or regrooved tires).
+- Lights and reflectors.

-Horn.
+- Tires (front wheels must not have recapped or re-grooved tires).

-Windshield wiper or wipers.
+- Horn.

-Rear-vision mirror or mirrors.
+- Windshield wiper or wipers.

-Coupling devices (if present).
+- Rear-vision mirror or mirrors.

-Wheels and rims.
+- Coupling devices (if present).

-Emergency equipment.
+- Wheels and rims. - Emergency equipment.

-Make sure your bus has the fire extinguisher and emergency reflectors (3 reflective triangles or at least 6 fusees or 3 liquid burning flares) required by law.
+Make sure your bus has the fire extinguisher and emergency reflectors (3 reflective triangles or at least 6 fuses or 3 liquid burning flares) required by law.
 The bus must also have spare electrical fuses, unless equipped with circuit breakers.